Click Here To Schedule A Consultation

 What are the most common cosmetic areas injected with Botox?

-The facial areas, that Botox has been approved to treat, has expanded throughout the years.
-Initially, Botox was only approved for the glabella lines, or furrows between the eyebrows.
+The facial areas that Botox has been approved to treat have expanded throughout the years.
+Initially, Botox was only approved for the glabella lines or furrows between the eyebrows.
 However, the indications for Botox have grown to include many other cosmetic treatment areas, all of which Dr. Green performs in her private NYC dermatology office:

 • Forehead lines or worry lines.
-The forehead is an area which tends to wrinkle even when we are young and we often appear worried or stressed.
+The forehead is an area that tends to wrinkle even when we are young, and we often appear worried or stressed.
 Botox smooths out these forehead lines and leaves you looking relaxed and rejuvenated.

 • Glabella lines.
 The deep furrow which can form between the eyebrows can often make one look angry or scowling.
-Botox treats this deep wrinkle and a small amount of Botox can make this area look relaxed.
+Botox treats this deep wrinkle, and a small amount of Botox can relax this area.
 One of the most popular treatment areas for Botox® Cosmetic is to reduce these frown lines.
 Frown lines (sometimes called “11″ lines due to their shape) between the eyebrows are caused by the action of a facial muscle called the corrugator muscle and the bunching of skin from repeated facial muscle contractions.

 • Pau d’orange of the chin.
 Botox can be used to remove the texture and dimpling of chin wrinkles.

 • Brow lift.
-Botox can be used to raise the brow and give patients a brow lift and open up their eyes.
+Botox can be used to raise the brow, give patients a brow lift, and open up their eyes.

 • Botox Masseter Reduction for Facial Slimming.
-Botox can be used to non-surgically slim the face and make the square jaw rounder.
+Botox can be used to slim the face and make the square jaw rounder non-surgically.
 Dr. Michele Green was one of the first dermatologists in NYC, off Park Avenue, to use Botox for non-surgical jaw reduction via the use of just one injection on each side of the jaw.
-This process knows as “Botox Square Jaw Reduction” or “Botox Masseter Reduction” has increased in popularity over the years.
+This process, known as “Botox Square Jaw Reduction” or “Botox Masseter Reduction,” has increased in popularity over the years.
 The TMJ joint is responsible for patients who grind their teeth at night.
 Injecting the masseter muscle relieves the pressure of this hypertrophied masseter muscle and relieves the pressure of the TMJ.

 What other medical conditions does Botox treat?

-The Food and Drug administration has approved Botox treatment for many other medical indications including:
+The U.S. Food and Drug Administration has approved Botox treatment for many other medical indications, including:

 • TMJ pain: Botox is highly effective at treating the symptoms of temporomandibular joint (TMJ) disorders and jaw tension for patients who suffer from this disorder.
-Botox injections eliminates the headaches arising from teeth grinding and diminishes lock jaw as well.
+Botox injections eliminate the headaches arising from teeth grinding and diminish lockjaw as well.

 • Migraine headaches: Botox has been approved for patients with severe migraines to relieve the pressure and alleviate the pain.